Get a Handle on Your Business Tax Return

-However, even if you seek an accountant's expertise, you'll still want to know the basics: How does the IRS assess business taxes?
-What types of taxes should you be considering during tax time and year-round.
-Also, how can you manage your tax tab without too much pain?
+Even if you've retained an accountant to help in this solemn responsibility of business ownership, you'll still want to know the basics: How does the IRS assess business taxes?
+What types of taxes should you be considering during tax time and year-round?
+And most of all, how can you manage your tax tab without too much pain?

-The IRS assesses business income taxes and self-employment taxes by business type:
+The IRS assesses business income taxes and self-employment taxes by business type.
+Though these conditions change little over the years, note some updates for 2025:

-Sole proprietorships file their business taxes as part of Form 1040, their personal tax return.
+Sole proprietorships file business taxes as part of the sole proprietor's Form 1040 personal tax return.
 This is called pass through taxation.
-In addition to paying tax on profits at their current tax rate, sole proprietors also pay a self-employment tax.
-For Tax Year 2023, this tax comprises a 12.4 percent Social Security allocation and a 2.9 percent Medicare contribution, for a total of 15.3 percent.
+In addition to paying tax on profits at their current tax rate, sole proprietors also pay a self-employment tax, which remains at 15.3% for Tax Year 2024 (12.4 percent for Social Security and 2.9 percent for Medicare).
+Note that the Social Security wage base limit for Tax Year 2024 — the maximum amount of income subject to Social Security taxation — is now $168,600 (up from $160,200 for Tax Year 2023).
+The good part: Earnings above this amount are free of Social Security tax.

-An S-Corporation files its own return, separate from the owner/owners' Form 1040 returns.
+An S-Corporation files its own return, a Schedule K1, separate from the owner/owners' Form 1040 returns.
 However, even though the S-Corp is a wholly separate entity, its profits are typically passed through to the owner's personal return, just like the aforementioned business types.

 A C-corporation also files its own return.
 The IRS currently taxes C-corporation profits at a flat rate of 21 percent.

 Some businesses start out using one of these models but shift to a different structure as they evolve.
-For example, a mountaineer may start a sole-proprietorship business doing guided climbs.
-But as the business gets more popular, adds staff, and increases costs, an LLC or an S-Corp may now be more tax-efficient and reduce the owner's liability, should there be a legal issue.
+You may, for example, have started out your food-service business with a truck.
+But as your popularity increased, you decided to rent a restaurant space and hire full-time employees.
+Scenarios like this often call for a change in your business structure.
 Check in with your accountant periodically to discuss what works best for your business needs.

 Did you know?

 Employment Taxes.
 Your business must pay into the Federal coffers that provide Social security and Medicare retirement benefits.
-Additionally, Federal unemployment (FUTA) taxes fund unemployment insurance programs.
+Additionally, Federal unemployment (FUTA) taxes funds unemployment insurance programs.
 State-level unemployment taxes vary.

 Sales tax.
 Forty-five states, along with the District of Columbia, levy sales taxes, with businesses being responsible for their collection.
 Goods and services assessed this tax vary by state.
 In New Jersey, for example, clothing retailers are exempt from charging sales tax.
 However across the border in New York, clothing purchases above $110 are subject to state sales tax.